 - Implementing meaningful security controls in line with agile practices, devops and SOC2

-- Hardcore hardening of our most critical infrastructure components (from super detailed auditing, integrity checking to confining processes with Apparmor at scale)
+- Hardening our critical infrastructure components (from super detailed auditing to confining processes with Apparmor at scale)

 We believe that our stories can give you a way more honest and precise description of what is it like to work in our team: